01NakulGoel/Hashnode/clc0zigkp000i08igh60lhoq7.md

 let's understand the hard part first and then we will move to the easy part:-

-in JS if we want to create an element we use the following code
+In JS if we want to create an element we use the following code

 ```javascript
 /*